Skip to main content

 </html>

-Save this as index.html and upload it to webAI — you’ll have a working AI chat app with theme support and user identity.
-The sections below break down each platform API in detail.
+Save this as index.html and upload it to webAI — you’ll have a working AI chat app with theme support and a personalized greeting.
+The sections below break down each piece of the pattern.

 Step 2: Understand the app model

-Before adding platform features, it helps to know how your app fits into webAI.
+Before adding more platform features, it helps to know how your app fits into webAI.

 How apps run